mgks/webflow-module/README.md

  # WIREFRAME
-  Structure - Directory and file management design Sitemap - Designing web pages directory architecture Navigation - Visible hyperlink options available for user User Flow - Starting from homepage to exit page
+  Structure - Directory and file management design Sitemap - Designing web pages tree and their relations Navigation - Visible hyperlink options available for user User Flow - Starting from homepage to exit page